 - The Fisherman and the Turtle– This is an Aztec tale!
 I haven’t really read many of those, so it stood out to me

 - One Tiny Turtle– I wanted to like this one more than I did.
 It didn’t quite work for me, and I’m not sure why.
-It didn’t seem to catch the kids attention either so it wasn’t just me.
-It follows a sea turtle’s life from being a young turtle through having babies herself.
+It didn’t seem to catch the kids’ attention either so it wasn’t just me.
+It follows a sea turtle’s life from being a young turtle to having babies herself.
 It was just odd.

-- The life cycle of a turtle– This is an older book, as evidenced from the fact it’s out of print, but presents the life cycle in a nice concise manner
+- The life cycle of a turtle– This is an older book, as evidenced by the fact it’s out of print, but presents the life cycle in a nice concise manner

 - Do You Really Want a Turtle?– This looks at what it is like to own a pet turtle, which is a super helpful book if your kids is interested in a new pet

 - Sea Turtles– Gail Gibbons again, and I still like her books.
-She just does a great job of providing good fact and making it somewhat interesting.
+She just does a great job of providing good facts and making it somewhat interesting.

 Printable turtle booklist